kikkia/Vinny/docs/Commands.md

 ### `subscribetwitter`
 This command is used to setup a subscription to a twitter user.

+### `subscribeyt`
+Use this command to subscribe to new video notifications for a youtube channel.

 ### `subscribechan`
 This command is used to setup a subscription to a 4chan board.